 The aquatic animals are not the only ones who get wet at SeaWorld San Diego.
-Climb aboard water rides such as Journey to Atlantis to sploosh through flumes and kersplash at the bottom of an 18-metre plunge.
-On Shipwreck Rapids, board a fancified inner tube to follow a winding watercourse through a peaceful island setting, then hold on for the finish—over waterfalls and into watery cave (this version of a shipwreck happily includes a café at the end).
-The 45-metre Electric Eel, which opened in 2018, is now the tallest and fastest roller coaster in San Diego.
+Climb aboard water rides such as Journey to Atlantis to sploosh through flumes and kersplash at the bottom of a 60 foot plunge.
+On Shipwreck Rapids, board a glorified inner tube to follow a winding watercourse through peaceful islands and then hold on tight for the finish—over waterfalls and into a watery cave (this version of a shipwreck happily includes a café at the end).
+The 150-foot Electric Eel, which opened in 2018, is now the tallest and fastest rollercoaster in San Diego.

 Other rides transport you in different ways: Bayside Skyride offers a scenic ride above the bay—and make sure you take the lift up the Skytower, with its panoramic view of Mission Bay, the Pacific Ocean, central San Diego and beyond.
 Or, climb aboard a simulated jet helicopter to zoom above icy landscapes on the Wild Arctic ride, which transports you to a realistic Arctic research station with the chance to take an up-close look at beluga whales, seals and walruses.
 For an immersive 'underwater' experience with killer whales, check out the virtual reality DeepSeeVR Orca 360, a mesmerising attraction that takes you on a virtual up-close expedition.